 Some examples are: cheerful, confident, creative, courageous, exciting, fun, happy, inspired, hopeful, playful, passionate, vibrant, and terrific.

-Hire someone from remote networks like Upwork or Fiverr who can do good SEO-friendly content writing.
+Hire someone from remote networks like Upwork or Fiverr who can write good SEO-friendly content.

 4. Live up to your messaging